chimbiwide/Gemma3NPC/README.md

 Realized that we uploaded a text file for the Gemma3NPC-Filtered notebook.
 The original notebook is still there and can work by modifying the file extension.
 We uploaded an actual notebook as well.

+##### 10/13/2025

+Updated the code to now include NPC-Dialogue_v2, our new and improved version of NPC_dialogue, with all the scripts included.
+We are actively working on Gemma3NPC_v2.
+Visit the `Gemma3NPC_v2` branch to see the code.